 Ujung Bocur surf break South Sumatra

-All too common 2.4 mtr Ujung Bocur breaking wide
+A common sight 2.4 mtr Ujung Bocur breaking wide

 Vibe in the water